bard-framework/bardframework-parent/README.md

 Contributing
 ------------

 We accept Pull Requests via GitHub.
-The [developer mailing list][ml] is the main channel of communication for contributors.
+The [developer mailing list][mails] is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No spaces!
 Please use tabs for indentation.
 + Respect the code style.